riboflavin/test-framer-sync/compare/tldv-vs-bluedot.md

 For more information about these tools, you can check out [Bluedot Reviews on G2](https://www.g2.com/products/bluedot-bluedot/reviews), [user discussions about Bluedot on Reddit](https://www.reddit.com/r/electricvehicles/comments/18mw5zo/anyone_else_here_use_the_bluedot_app/), [a comprehensive tl;dv review from a long-term user](https://thebusinessdive.com/tldv-review), and [tl;dv Reviews on G2](https://www.g2.com/products/tl-dv/reviews).

 ## FAQs
-• Would tldv work for in-person meetings?
-What about Bluedot?
-No, tldv is not good for in-person meetings according to the context.
-Bluedot, on the other hand, is good for in-person meetings as its bot-free recorder can capture any meeting on your device.

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Bluedot explicitly doesn't require a meeting bot - it's described as having "no meeting bot needed" and "doesn't require inviting a bot," which means "no awkward bot presence in meetings."
 The information doesn't specifically state whether tldv requires a meeting bot, though it does mention "AI agents for recording."